KitKatNaomi/Neocity-View-Counter/README.md

 - [Python 3.10 or Newer](https://www.python.org/)
 - [Node.js 16 or Newer](https://nodejs.org/)
 - [Imagemagick with Legacy Utilities](https://imagemagick.org/)
-- Other Requirements will be made during Installation

 # Installation
 - Download and Install Python, Node.js and Imagemagick (with Legacy Utilities)